-An effective social media marketing strategy should be centered on producing quality content.
+An effective social media marketing strategy should be centred on producing quality content.

 You should have a content plan and an outline of what you will publish across the channels.
 Based on your brand identity and goals, you should have a good idea of what you want to publish on which social channels.

 Organising content in your social media marketing framework is beneficial as it will help you plan and produce content in batches and enables you to measure the success of each content.

 With a content marketing strategy, you should ensure that you post content that makes your audience share, care, aware, and convert.